jae0/adapt/README.md

 # Analytical model

 The number of cases are modelled as a latent state-space variable in a variant of the compartmental SIR model.
-This is a technique we often use in fishery status and estimation problems.
-We deviate from the SIR model in that Mortalities are separated from Recovered people and the infection rate parameter is modelled as an autoregressive AR(K=1) process.
+The former is a technique we often use in fishery status and estimation problems.
+We deviate from the standard SIR model in that Mortalities are separated from Recovered people and the infection rate parameter is modelled as an autoregressive AR(K=1) process.
 A K=1 day lag is used as there exists temporal autocorelation in disease progression which if ignored can introduce biased parameter estimates; this represents a functional balance between computational time and stabilization of the estimates.
-No claims are made that these are "true" rates, even though latent in formulation, as we do not have a good understanding of asymptomatic cases.
+No claims are made that these are "true" rate parameters, even though latent in formulation, as we do not have a good understanding of asymptomatic cases.

-Nonetheless, they represent an "effective" (that is, a pragmatic and consistent) estimate of the observed state of disease progression where all dynamics are absorbed by a time-varying "effective" infection rate.
+Nonetheless, they represent an "effective" (that is, a pragmatic and consistent) estimate of the observed state of disease progression where all dynamics are absorbed by the time-varying "effective" infection rate.
 We can assess this "effective" infection rate relative to the other "effective" rate processes (death and recovery) by examining the manner in which the "effective" Reproductive number evolves over time.
-If this is above 1, then it means it is spreading exponentially; if below 1, then it is decreasing exponentially; and if it is near 1, this  means the disease is steady where each new infetion is balanced by a recovery or death.
+If this is greater than 1, then it means it is spreading exponentially; if below 1, then it is decreasing exponentially; and if it is near 1, this means the disease is steady where each new infection is balanced by a recovery or death.
 Keeping this value low by wearing masks, social distancing, handwashing, etc. is critical and indeed can be reasonably used as an indicator of the success of such measures and eventually identification of hot and cold-spots of infection spread that require additional measures (to do next).

 "Simple" projections (i.e., deterministic, "mean-field" predictions) from this recursive model are presented with 95% posterior credible intervals.
 A stochastic simulation from these parameters are also presented; these are based on a master equation formulation with a Gillespie approximation.